sarahdini-design/ontario-ed-performance-analysis/README.md

 *Distribution of five-year persistent-gap patterns within each Ontario hospital peer group.* [View this chart interactively in Tableau Public.](https://public.tableau.com/views/OntarioEmergencyDepartmentPerformanceAnalysis/PersistentGapsbyHospitalPeerGroup?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Insight

-There was no single hospital peer group where persistent ED performance gaps were overwhelmingly concentrated.
+No single peer group clearly explained the persistent gaps.

-Although Community–Medium had the highest proportion, persistent gaps were still common across the other peer groups.
-What stood out more was that the type of gap differed between groups.
-Some had more corporations with a gap in only one part of the ED journey, while Teaching hospitals had a relatively larger share with persistent gaps in both indicators.
+What I found more interesting was the mix of gap types inside each group.
+Some groups had more corporations with a gap in only one part of the ED journey, while Teaching hospitals had a larger share with gaps in both measures.

 ### Recommendation

-Peer group provides useful context when comparing hospital corporations, but it should not be used on its own to explain persistent performance gaps.
+Peer group is useful for making a fairer comparison, but I would not use hospital type by itself to explain the gaps.

-A useful next step would be to examine corporations with persistent gaps within each peer group alongside operational information such as patient volume, case mix, staffing, and inpatient capacity.
+The next step would be to look at individual corporations together with operational information such as patient volume, case mix, staffing, and inpatient capacity.

-For Community–Small hospitals, suppressed initial-assessment values should also be considered before making broader comparisons with the other peer groups.
+For Community–Small hospitals, I would also keep the suppressed initial-assessment values in mind when interpreting the results.

 ## Question 6